Introduction

 └── u-boot-2021.10 // u-boot source code

-The current SDK does not support the ARM core of Duo256M and DuoS.
-If you need to use the ARM core, you can temporarily refer to this repositories:
+The V1 version of SDK does not support the ARM core of Duo256M and DuoS.
+If you need to use the ARM core, please use the V2 version of SDK.

 Build image